yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 Properties:

-- `frag`: The fragment string of this url.
+- `frag` - The fragment string of this url.
 Let's say the url `archive:///root/my-archive.zip#1.jpg`, the fragment `1.jpg`
-- `is_regular`: Whether the file represented by this url is a regular file
+- `is_regular` - Whether the file represented by this url is a regular file
-- `is_search`: Whether the file represented by this url from the search result
+- `is_search` - Whether the file represented by this url from the search result
-- `is_archive`: Whether the file represented by this url from an archive
+- `is_archive` - Whether the file represented by this url from an archive

 Meta methods: